Pegacraft/typst-plotting/plotst/plotting.typ

 /// - size (length, array): The size as array of `(width, height)` or as a single value for both `width` and `height`
 /// - caption (content): The name of the figure
 /// - rounding (ratio): The rounding of the graph, 0% means sharp edges, 100% will make it as smooth as possible (Bézier)
-/// - stroke (none, auto, length, color, dictionary, stroke): The stroke color of the graph
+/// - stroke (none, auto, length, color, dictionary, stroke): How to stoke the graph. \ See: #link("https://typst.app/docs/reference/visualize/line/#parameters-stroke")
 /// - fill (color): The fill color for the graph.
 Can be used to display the area beneath the graph.
 /// - render_axes (boolean): If the axes should be visible or not
 /// - markings (none, string, content): how the data points should be shown: "square", "circle", "cross", otherwise manually specify any shape